ZerotoKoops/custom-channelData/README.md

     3. Music file [.mp3]
     4. Music Sheet used for transposition [.pdf]
 2. To insert the music into your romhack
-	1. Replace the three files in oracles-disasmCode in this repository.
+	1. Replace the three files in disasmCode in this repository.
 (This only needs to be done once, unless there is a new commit to these files.)
         1. audio.s goes in oracles-disasm/code/
         2. musicMacros.s and wram.s go in oracles-disasm/include/
             1. If you are not able to completely replace wram.s, you may search for "wChannelCodas" within the file and replace the necessary data into your own wram.s.